oslabs-beta/0ptiKube/README.md

 5. Prometheus (included) - [link](https://prometheus.io/docs/prometheus/latest/installation/)

 # Project Setup ⚙️
-1. Fork the our main branch of the repository on Github.com and then clone it in the terminal.
+1. Fork  our main branch of the 0ptikube repository on Github.com and then clone it in the terminal.
    ```bash
    git clone ...
    cd 0ptikube